tasneemfaisal08/Microsoft-SQL-server/README.md

 # Understanding Table Structures in Databases
 ### Components of a Database Table :
 A database table consists of several elements that define how data is stored and accessed.
 Here are the primary components:
-1. ######Columns:
+1.**Columns**:
 - **Definition**: Columns, also known as fields, represent the attributes of the data stored in the table.
 Each column has a specific data type that defines the kind of data it                            can hold, such as integers, strings, dates, or binary data.
 - **Example**: A "Customer" table includes columns for CustomerID, FirstName, LastName, Email, and DateOfBirth.
 2. ######Rows:
          - **Definition**: Rows, also called records, represent individual data entries in the table.
 Each row contains a unique combination of values for the columns.
          - **Example**: A row in the "Customer" table might contain the values: 1, John, Doe, john.doe@example.com, 1980-05-15.